jpvantassel/git-course/intro/branches.md

-git checkout master                      # Move to master branch git pull origin master                   # Pull any new changes git branch --merged                      # List out the branches we have merged to date git merge example                        # Merge in our branch -> If you get an error see section Automatic Merge Failed git push origin master                   # Push our changes to master git branch --merged                      # Note new newly merged branch has been added
+git checkout master                      # Move to master branch git pull origin master                   # Pull any new changes git branch --merged                      # List out the branches we have merged to date git merge example                        # Merge in our branch, if error see note below git push origin master                   # Push our changes to master git branch --merged                      # Note new newly merged branch has been added
 ```

+_If you get an error when you try to merge your branch refer to section
+[Automatic Merge Failed](#Automatic-Merge-Failed) for information on how to
+resolve the problem._

 ### Automatic Merge Failed